ellen0825/wordpress-corporate-portal/darken/readme.txt

 == Copyright ==

-TT5 FSE WordPress Theme, (C) 2025
+Darken WordPress Theme, (C) 2025
-TT5 FSE is distributed under the terms of the GNU GPL.
+Darken is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by